vmware/terraform-provider-avi/website/docs/d/avi_networkprofile.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `connection_mirror` - When enabled, avi mirrors all tcp fastpath connections to standby.
+Applicable only in legacy ha mode.
+Field introduced in 18.1.3,18.2.1.
 * `description` - User defined description for the object.
 * `labels` - Key value pairs for granular object access control.
+Also allows for classification and tagging of similar objects.
+Field introduced in 20.1.2.
+Maximum of 4 items allowed.
 * `name` - The name of the network profile.
 * `profile` - Dict settings for networkprofile.
 * `tenant_ref` - It is a reference to an object of type tenant.